xrgarcia/jerky_top_n_web/replit.md

 - **Gamification**: Achievement tracking, user progress monitoring, streak tracking, real-time leaderboards, live activity feeds, and real-time notifications.
 - **Admin Tools**: Role-based access for @jerky.com employees with features to manage achievements and monitor live users with real-time WebSocket updates and privacy-preserving data sanitization.
 Achievement admin includes custom icon upload functionality supporting PNG/JPG/WebP images (128x128px, max 500KB) via Replit Object Storage with file validation and preview capabilities.

+## Glossary of Terms

+### User-Facing Terms (Gamification System)

+**Coin Book**
+- The player's visual binder of all Flavor Coins, Collection Achievements, and Hidden Achievements.
+Designed to evoke the feel of a physical quarter-collection book — progress is tactile, gaps are visible, and completion feels rewarding.

+**Flavor Coin**
+- A coin earned when a user ranks a unique flavor for the first time.
+Appears on the Flavor Coins Page of the Coin Book.
+Each coin represents both participation (XP) and flavor history.

+**Static Collection Coin**
+- An achievement for completing a fixed, finite set of flavors (e.g., Classic Beef).
+These never change and can only be earned once.

+**Dynamic Collection Coin**
+- An achievement tied to a living flavor group that updates automatically as new flavors are released or retired (e.g., All Beef or All Poultry).
+Progress is measured by percentage of flavors ranked, determining the user's tier (Bronze → Diamond).

+**Hidden Collection Coin**
+- A secret or themed achievement that is hidden until the player unlocks it by meeting hidden criteria.
+Examples: BBQ Lovers, Sweet Tooth, Heat Seeker.

+**Dynamic Master Collection**
+- The umbrella term for the highest-level Dynamic Collections such as Beef Master, Exotic Master, Pork Master, and Poultry Master.
+Each represents an evolving mastery challenge that tracks every flavor within its protein category.
+Completion tiers follow the 5-tier system (Bronze 40%, Silver 60%, Gold 75%, Platinum 90%, Diamond 100%).

+**Tiered Achievement**
+- Any achievement that progresses through visible ranks (Bronze → Silver → Gold → Platinum → Diamond).
+Each tier unlocks automatically when the user passes the defined completion percentage.

+**Exploration** (Internal Term)
+- Internal behavior type tracking breadth — how many new things a user tries.
+Powers XP and achievement triggers but is never shown to players directly.

+**Discovery** (Internal Term)
+- Internal behavior type tracking depth — how much a user refines or defines their preferences (e.g., re-ranking favorites, curating their Top 10).
+Also invisible to players but used for balancing XP and achievement logic.

+### Technical Implementation Terms

+**collectionType**
+- Database field categorizing achievements: `'static_collection'`, `'dynamic_collection'`, `'hidden_collection'`, or `'legacy'`.
+Determines how the achievement behaves and displays in the Coin Book.

+**iconType**
+- Database field indicating icon format: `'emoji'` (text emoji) or `'image'` (URL to uploaded image).
+Allows achievements to use either emojis or custom uploaded images.

+**proteinCategory**
+- Database field for dynamic master collections: `'cattle'`, `'poultry'`, `'pork'`, `'fish'`, `'game'`, `'exotic'`.
+Used to group products by animal type for collection achievements.

+**tierThresholds**
+- JSONB field defining completion percentages for each tier: `{bronze: 40, silver: 60, gold: 75, platinum: 90, diamond: 100}`.
+Applied to dynamic collections.

+**requirement**
+- JSONB field storing achievement unlock criteria: `{type: 'rank_count', value: 10}`, `{type: 'complete_animal_category', value: 1}`, etc. Evaluated by the AchievementManager.

+**engagementScore**
+- Calculated metric for leaderboards: achievements + page views + rankings + searches.
+Determines user ranking position.

+**streakType**
+- Valid values: `'daily_rank'` (ranking streak) or `'daily_login'` (login streak).
+Defined in `shared/constants.js` and validated server-side.

+**rankableProducts**
+- Products available for a user to rank.
+Filtered to exclude already-ranked products from the user's list.

+**rankingListId**
+- Identifier for different ranking contexts.
+Currently uses `'default'` for all operations.
+Future expansion may include `'topN'`, `'favorites'`, etc.

 ## External Dependencies
 - **Database**: PostgreSQL with Drizzle ORM for data persistence.
 Utilizes a dual migration system (`db:push`, `db:migrate`) and performance indexes.
 - **Error Tracking**: Sentry.io for error monitoring and performance tracking.